Probate Q&A Series

 • Hire a private investigator if you suspect hidden or withheld assets.

-If assets remain missing after these steps, report them in your final accounting as “unlocated property.”
-Under N.C.G.S. § 28A-13-4, you must disclose all known assets and their values.
-Listing unlocated property protects you from liability if the assets surface later.
+If assets remain missing after these steps, report them in your accounting as assets that could not be located.
+Under N.C.G.S. § 28A-13-4, you must inventory the decedent’s property and provide values for the assets that are known.
 Keep detailed records of your search efforts to demonstrate due diligence.

 Appointing a Public Administrator

-When no qualified individual petitions for appointment or if the appointed personal representative resigns or is removed, the court may appoint the public administrator.
-A public administrator takes over estate duties to protect creditors and heirs.
+When no qualified individual petitions for appointment or if the appointed personal representative resigns or is removed, the clerk may appoint a disinterested person to administer the estate.
+Such an administrator takes over estate duties to protect creditors and heirs.

 Key steps under North Carolina law:

-2. Include an affidavit showing no qualified person is available or willing to serve.
+2. Show that no person with priority is available, qualified, or willing to serve.

-4. Require the public administrator to post bond and take an oath of office.
+4. Require the administrator to post bond and take an oath of office.

-5. Transfer estate files and known assets to the public administrator for collection, creditor notice, and distribution.
+5. Transfer estate files and known assets to the administrator for collection, creditor notice, and distribution.

-The public administrator follows the same accounting and distribution rules as a private representative.
-After assets recover or liabilities clear, the public administrator files a closing report and seeks discharge from the court.
+The administrator follows the same accounting and distribution rules as a private representative.
+After assets recover or liabilities clear, the administrator files a final account and seeks discharge from the court.

 2. Key Points Checklist